By Michael Weinstock

 A 35-year-old Hispanic woman presented to the emergency room with severe joint pain and swelling for one week.

-The patient had a history of …
+The patient had a …

 By Karin Katz, MD